aaronparker/aaronparker.github.io/_posts/2023-04-09-support-frontline-workers-on-shared-virtual-desktops.md

 ## Wrap Up

-Providing frontline workers who using a Windows desktop, an application experience that is familiar will make it easier on the organisation to support these important users.
+Supplying frontline workers, who using a Windows desktop, an application experience that is familiar will make it easier on the organisation to support these important users.
 Additionally, being able to optimise the delivery of mixed user personas on the same virtual desktop image will help you avoid a less than optimal use of compute resources.